products. Practical Wanderlust and CardRatings may receive a commission from card issuers.

 - Warm Coat: Your jacket is arguably the most important thing you’ll bring on a winter trip other than your shoes.
 It has a big job – namely, keeping you warm but not sweaty, allowing you to actually move your arms, and letting you explore for hours without feeling heavy or restrictive.
 Plus, it’s gonna be in almost all of your photos.
 I bring this this cozy fleece-lined coat with me, and Jeremy wears a wool-blend coat similar to this one and this one.

-- Packable Down Jacket: Jeremy and I each bring two jackets each on winter trips: our heavy/bulky coats, and a lightweight, travel-friendly packable down jacket.
+- Packable Down Jacket: Jeremy and I each bring two jackets each on our winter trips: our heavy/bulky coats, and a lightweight, travel-friendly packable down jacket.
 It’s perfect for those days when I want the freedom of not wearing a big heavy coat, and it’s also a fantastic added layer of warmth on super cold days.
 For this trip, I brought this down jacket and Jeremy brought this down jacket.

-- Gloves: Don’t go outside in Canada in the winter without gloves on!
+- Gloves: Don’t go outside in the winter without gloves on!
 Jeremy and I both have these wool gloves that work with touchscreens, because let’s face it, I have a hard enough time using my phone without wearing gloves.
 Over those gloves we layer on a thicker pair that allows us to do things like throw snowballs at each other.